Introduction

 - OPC UA management service

-The OPC UA device gateway is a stand-alone Java program that communicates with OPC UA server(s) and the Cumulocity IoT platform.
-It stores data into the Cumulocity IoT database via REST.
+The OPC UA device gateway is a stand-alone Java program that communicates with OPC UA server(s) and the Cumulocity platform.
+It stores data into the Cumulocity database via REST.
 Additionally, C8Y commands are executed to perform various operations on the OPC UA servers.

-The gateway must be registered as Cumulocity IoT device in a specific tenant and the opcua-device-gateway must run in the users’ environment.
+The gateway must be registered as Cumulocity device in a specific tenant and the opcua-device-gateway must run in the users’ environment.

 The gateway requires Java 11 in order to run.